 Le Tanneur handbags can be found in their branded store, 2, bis rue Caumartin 75009.

-America does love French handbags.
+America loves French handbags.
 Best-selling designer purses by U.S. city reveals New Yorkers favor Chanel but for everywhere else, it's Louis Vuitton.

 Designer consignment retailer The RealReal used sales data from its top ten biggest-spending cities.
 Louis Vuitton, Chanel, Gucci, Céline, Hermès and Goyard were the most popular designer handbag brands overall.
 Five out of these six brands are French.
 One is Italian.